holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

-# Vagrant
+# Provision Virtual Box’s VM with Vagrant
 <p align="left">
 <img src="/docs/images/vagrant-logo.png" width="50">
 </p>

 `Vagrant` is a tool for creating and managing virtual machine environments.
 It is often considered a form of `Infrastructure as Code (IaC)`, as it allows us to define and manage our infrastructure using code.
-However, it is important to note that Vagrant is primarily a tool for managing virtual machine environments, and is not typically used for managing production infrastructure.
+However, it is essential to note that Vagrant is primarily a tool for managing virtual machine environments, and is not typically used for managing production infrastructure.

 ## Quick Start

-For the quick-start, we'll bring up virtual machines on `VirtualBox` because it is free and works on all major platforms.
+For a quick start, we'll bring up virtual machines `VirtualBox` because it is free and works on all major platforms.

 First, download and install the [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds), [Vagrant](https://www.vagrantup.com/downloads.html) on your host.